 CCBC is committed to assisting veterans, guard members and reservist in utilizing their military benefits; transitioning into college life; and in supporting their academic success.

-The programs offered at CCBC are approved for veterans to receive benefits from the Veterans Administration.
+For a list of programs offered at CCBC that are approved for veterans please visit the WEAMS list.
 Students receiving Veterans Assistance should be aware of the special regulations affecting their studies.
-Students who qualify for benefits under the Veterans Program should contact the Veteran's Liaison at 724-480-3579 for information on their major course of study.
+Students who qualify for benefits under the Veterans Program should contact the VA Ceritifying Offical at 724-480-3579 for information on their major course of study.

 The following guidelines are in effect for all students receiving benefits through the Veterans Administration:

 - To ensure that we are only certifying benefits for students who wish to receive benefits for a particular semester, the Student Financial Services Office requires veterans to complete the Veterans Enrollment Form every semester that they wish to receive benefits.

 - All certified courses must apply to a student's major and be necessary for graduation.

 - Veterans must notify the VA and the school in writing of all changes in their schedule and must include the last day of attendance.
 If a change in schedule results in overpayment, the veteran is liable to repay that amount to the Veterans Administration.

 - Veterans may not receive payment for any course repeated if they received a "D" or better that first time.
 In any event, they may not repeat a course more than once.

 - Veterans must maintain progress in all of their academic work.
 The school is required to report to the VA all veterans who do not maintain standards of academic progress.
 Any veteran on academic probation for two consecutive semesters will be reported to the VA.
 Any student who receives all "F's" or "W's" for any single semester will be reported to the VA.
 All "W" grades will be converted to "F's" in computing a grade point average (the quality point average on the official transcript will not reflect a penalty for "W" grades).